nachosiguenza/compound_interest_calculator/README.md

 ## Motivation

 The primary motivation behind this project is to provide a tool that helps users visualize how their initial capital, periodic contributions, and interest rates interact to produce growth in their investments.
-By calculating and plotting these values, users can better plan and manage their finances.
+By calculating and plotting these values, users can better plan, manage their finances and finally understand the undergoing mechanisms of compund interest.

 ## Features